Turn the top of your garden structure into a home for plants and a welcome haven for wildlife.

 - Plants for green roofs with a soil depth of 50mm

 - Plants for green roofs with a soil depth of 150mm

 See below for our pick of plants for your green roof with a soil depth of 100mm.

 Armeria maritima is at home on cliff ledges and rocky outcrops.
-This plant is a born survivor, and keeps its tufty leaves all winter.
-There are cultivars with deeper pink flowers, but the species is the prettiest.
+This plant is a born survivor and keeps its tufty leaves all winter.
+There are cultivars with deeper pink flowers, but the wild species is the prettiest.

-The little Japanese poppy Papaver miyabeanum is easy to grow – sow it direct or in modules.
+The little Japanese poppy, Papaver nudicaule, is easy to grow – sow it direct or in modules.
 It’s a short-lived perennial and will self-seed.
-Alternatively, try the pictured orange California poppies (Eschscholzia californica).
+Alternatively, try orange California poppies (Eschscholzia californica).
 Flowers May to June.

 Tougher than it looks, Primula auricula is a mountain dweller.
 It has leathery leaves to withstand rough weather and extremes of heat and cold, and deeper roots than many of its relatives.
 Flowers from March to May.

-Although it needs dry winters, this delightful South African bulb should be happy in the well-drained conditions of a roof.
+Although it needs dry winters, rhodohypoxis is a delightful South African bulb that should be happy in the well-drained conditions of a roof.
 It spreads by underground stolons to form large, vibrant clumps.
 Flowers June to July.

 Kate Bradbury says

 If your shed has a pitched roof, then it’s likely one side will get more sun than the other.
 Choose shade-tolerant plants for the shadier side, or install a mirror to reflect sunlight onto the roof, enabling more sun-loving plants to grow.